aadi2206/earn-coin-ctrlpanelgg/README.md

 - **Basic Knowledge in PHP:** Familiarity with PHP is essential for customizing and configuring the system.

-- **A Brain to Think:** 🤓

 ## Installation

 For detailed installation instructions, please refer to the [Installation Guide](install.md).

-## Credits

-This project is developed and maintained by AronikTV, LogischJoJo, igot2phones, Lishan778 and Ismam Ilahi

 Feel free to contribute, report issues, or suggest improvements!